 Blast disease, caused by the fungus Magnaporthe oryzae, is a veritable plague in agriculture.
 In addition to devastating rice crops—the staple food of 60% of the world's population—it began attacking wheat in the 1980s, across a growing area of distribution and with a serious risk of emergence in Europe.

-In this context, researchers from INRAE, CIRAD and the Université de Montpellier, together with scientists from China and the Philippines, analyzed the behind a to blast found in rice.
+In this context, researchers from INRAE, CIRAD and the Université de Montpellier, together with scientists from China and the Philippines, analyzed the molecular mechanisms behind a natural resistance to blast found in rice.
 They identified Ptr, a new type of disease resistance gene in plants.
 The presence of this Ptr gene makes rice immune to strains of M. oryzae that secrete AVR-Pita virulence factor, a protein that, in the absence of this gene, helps the pathogenic fungus invade the plant.

 The study is published in the journal Nature Plants.